philpagel/PCE174-communication/README.md

     Read:  1

-All of the above is also included in the data returned by `get-live-data` but all you want is checking status, this command is more conveniant.
+All of the above is also included in the data returned by `get-live-data` but if all you want is checking status, this command is more conveniant.

-## get-live-data
+## read live

 This command reads live data from the instrument.
 I.e. the current readings.
 This can be used for single readings or automated logging from a computer